+Sampling Tap to Sample

+To Sample

-- 2. Turn on the feed pump and check to make sure water is coming out of the brine discharge (thru-hull above water). - 3.
-Run the system without pressure for 60 minutes to purge the storage chemicals.
+2. Turn on Feed Pump A and check to make sure water is coming out of the brine discharge (thru-hull above water).

+3. Run the system without pressure for 60 minutes to purge the storage chemicals.
 The pressure gauge should read less than 35 PSI.
-If purging with freshwater the sampling tube may discharge water. - 4.
-Close the pressure relief valve.
-The pressure should rise to 60-80 PSI (4.2-5.7bar) on a Ventura 150 and 80-90 PSI (5.5-6.5 bar) on a 200T.
+If purging with freshwater the sampling tube may discharge water.

+4. Close the pressure relief valve.
+Turn on Pump B. The pressure should rise to 80-100 PSI.
+If pressure does not rise Feed Pump A may need to be turned on and off in order to prime both pumps.
 Water should begin to flow out of the sampling tube.
 If the ship is located in brackish or fresh water the pressure will be lower.